 Lab Tested.
 Any manufacturer worth their good reputation will provide certificates to certify the amount of CBD in the product and that it is very little to no THC present.
 Because THC is toxic to dogs you’ll want to make sure there is little or no THC in the product and the third-party lab test will verify this.

 Honest packaging and marketing.
 Legitimate CBD companies will never make medical claims not supported by science, and will never mislead the consumer with dishonest marketing tactics.

 Reputable Brand.
-It's important for the branded to be well-respected with a good reputation.
+The brand needs to be well-respected with a good reputation.

 Final Thoughts: Is CBD Safe For Dogs?

-Because THC is toxic to pets, a large dose of THC can be very dangerous and can result in serious medical complications.
+Because THC is toxic to dogs and cats, a large dose of THC can be very dangerous and can result in serious medical complications.
 So you will want to be careful of overdosing your pet and be sure to keep any CBD products safely up and out of paws’ reach.